25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 21. Bring easy-to-eat snacks

 Exercising in winter burns more calories because your body burns calories in its efforts to stay warm.
-Staying nourished on the trail is an important winter hiking tip, and I suggest you pack snacks that are high in protein and carbs to give you energy.
+Staying nourished on the trail is important, and I suggest you pack snacks that are high in protein and carbs to give you energy.

 It’s important that the snacks you bring for hiking on snow are quick and easy to eat while on the move.
 Leave the sandwich fixings and picnic at home.
 You want to make your lunch stop quick since your muscles have to work harder to warm up again.
+I also prefer snacks that I can eat while wearing my gloves.
 Check out my roundup of the best easy hiking snacks for ideas.

 Another option if you want to eat something warm is to make some soup, chili, or mac and cheese at home.
 Throw it in a thermos and pack your favorite spork for a quick pick-me-up.